lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 to the other end instead of sending known field values.
 This Rule ID identifies a rule that provides the closest match to the original packet values.
 Hence, when a value is known by both ends, it is only necessary to send the corresponding Rule ID over the LPWAN network.
+How Rules are generated is out of the scope of this document.

 The context contains a list of rules (cf. {{Fig-ctxt}}).
 Each Rule contains itself a list of Field Descriptions composed of a field